neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 Here, the above order means that there will be more `Sandstone` than `Limestone` than `Slate` stones.

-See [three states filtering](filtering.md#orderable-three-states) on how to proceed with this type of filter.
+See the [orderable three states filtering](filtering.md#orderable-three-states) on how to proceed with this type of filter.

 The `Reset All` button reset all the stone filters to their default state (Partial state).